 GST means the relevant tax law in the applicable jurisdiction of the Service Provider, or any other similar tax acts as applicable in other jurisdictions.

 Initial Set-Up means the initial installation and configuration of the Software by the Service Provider including the initial online training provided after the installation on the use of the Software as provided by the Service Provider to the Client.

-Moral Rights has the meaning given under the Copyright Act in the country of jurisdiction of the Service Provider and includes any similar rights existing in other countries.
+Moral Rights has the meaning given under the Copyright Act in the country of jurisdiction of the Service Provider and include any similar rights existing in other countries.

 Objectionable includes being objectionable, defamatory, obscene, harassing, threatening, harmful, or unlawful in any way.

-Permitted Users means those personnel of the Client who are authorised to access and use the Licensed Software on the Client’s behalf and for which a licence for the Licensed Software has been reserved as set out in the Sales Order Confirmation for the Term of the Agreement.
+Permitted Users means those personnel of the Client who are authorised to access and use the Software and Documentation on the Client’s behalf and for which a license for the Software has been reserved as set out in the Sales Order Confirmation for the Term of the Agreement.
 The Client is not entitled to reduce its Permitted Users for the Term of the Agreement, however, can add additional Permitted Users during the Term subject to the payment of Fees.

 Registration Key means the unique number provided by the Service Provider to the Client to access the Software.

-Related Services means any related service described in a Statement of Work and/or Pricing Schedule or any further services that the Service Provider agrees to provide to the Client under the Agreement.
+Related Service means any related service described in a Sales Order Confirmation any further services that the Service Provider agrees to provide to the Client under the Agreement.

-Relevant Law means any statute, ordinance, code or other law including regulations under them and any code of practice, membership rules or standards issued by relevant regulators or industry bodies, whether or not having the force of law, applicable to this Agreement, the Confidential Information and any other obligations performed under this Agreement.
+Relevant Law means any statute, ordinance, code or other law including regulations under them and any code of practice, membership rules or standards issued by relevant regulators or industry bodies, whether or not having the force of law, applicable to this Agreement, the Confidential Information and any other obligations performed under these Terms and Conditions.

-Service Provider means the Service Provider as fully set in in the Statement of Work and/or Pricing Schedule.
+Service Provider means the entity as fully set in in the Sales Order Confirmation.

 Software means the Software as set out in the Sales Order Confirmation as owned by the Service Provider and delivered to the Client by the Service Provider pursuant to this Agreement.